 Your Privacy as a Florida Medical Cannabis Patient

-Much like other patient-physician relationships, relationship between marijuana doctors and patients is bound by the confidentiality standards that the Health Insurance Portability and Accountability Act (HIPPA) established.
+Similar to other patient-physician relationships, the relationship between marijuana doctors and patients is bound by the confidentiality standards set by the Health Insurance Portability and Accountability Act (HIPPA) established.

 Doctors specializing in medical cannabis cannot release any information without the patient’s explicit written consent.
-Even more, they cannot report your status as a holder of a medical cannabis card to local law enforcement or the federal/state government agencies.
+Even more, it is illegal for them to report your holding status as a medical cannabis user to local law enforcement or the federal/state government agencies.
 Your status as a holder of the card will not show up in any background check.

-And if you are worried that your potential employers will know about your medical marijuana use, you should not.
+It’s perfectly reasonable to worry about the access your potential employers could have to your medical marijuana use.
+However, you needn’t suffer.
 Employers will never know about your medical cannabis card holder status.
-Insurance companies will not also know about it.
+Likewise, insurance companies will not know about your state either.

 The Compassionate Use Registry

-The Compassionate Use Registry is basically a secure online electronic database for the registration of patients who are already qualified for medical cannabis and the ordering doctors.
-Doctors who recommend medical marijuana have to enter the patient’s data into this registry and update it regularly.
+The Compassionate Use Registry is a secure, online electronic database for patients who are already qualified to receive medical cannabis and order doctors.
+Doctors who recommend medical marijuana have to enter the patient’s data into this registry and update it on a regular basis.

-Among the treatment plans that a medical cannabis doctor should record include the ordered dose, the administration method, and the planned use duration, effects of medical cannabis on the patient’s symptoms and signs of tolerance or reactions to medical cannabis.
+Medical doctors should record not only the treatment plans but the details that go with them.
+That includes the ordered dose, the administration method, planned use of duration, anticipated effects on the patient’s symptoms, as well as signs of tolerance or reactions to the medicine.

 Only a licensed medical marijuana-ordering physician can access the Compassionate Use Registry.
 Before a doctor starts ordering marijuana, he/she should meet all education requirements and attain the Medical Quality Assurance (MQA) services credentials.
 To request access to the database, other individuals have to complete the Request for Access to the Compassionate Use Registry Form.
 They should also fall in one of the following three classes: